The Amazing Pink Dolphins of the Peruvian Amazon

-The Amazon River Dolphin is a species of toothed whale and is the largest species of river dolphin in South America.
 The Pink dolphin in Peru can be found in the Amazon River basin particularly in locations such as Iquitos, the Pacaya-Samiria Reserve, and the Upper Amazon.
 Generally, populations of Amazon River dolphins are separated by different water boundaries such as waterfalls and shallows.

 As you would imagine, the Peru Pink dolphin has a pink coloration of the skin – this is more prominent in males than females.
 The maximum length of a Pink Dolphin was recorded as 2.55m and their maximum weight has been recorded as 185kg.
 This type of Dolphin actually has greater mobility than ocean dolphins due to a difference in vertebra alignment.
 Generally, newborns have a grey coloration, and it is not until adulthood that their skin turns pink.